keeganpulchinski/Network-Automation-with-Cloud-Integration/README.md

 - Explore integrating CI/CD tools for automated testing and deployment of infrastructure changes.

 ### Updated Technologies Used:
-- Cisco 2911 Router and 3560 Switch
+- Cisco 2911 Router and Cisco 3560 Switch
-- Ansible for Network Automation
+- Ansible
-- Terraform for IaC
+- Terraform
 - AWS (EC2 instances, VPC, etc.)
 - Markdown for Documentation
 - GitHub for Version Control